Auriana Lazraq-Khlass

 Auriana Lazraq-Khlass (born 22 April 1999) is a French track and field athlete who competes in multi-events.
 She won the French Athletics Championships in the Heptathlon in 2024, and won the silver medal at the 2024 European Athletics Championships.

+In March 2026 Lazraq-Khlass was given a provisional suspension from athletics for anti-doping whereabouts failures.

 Early life

 She was born in Pithiviers, Loiret before her family moved to Marly near Metz in the Moselle department.
 She started athletics at the age of five years-old after being inspired by the 2004 Olympic Games in Athens.
 She later moved to Montpellier to train before returning to Metz during the Coronavirus pandemic.
 She began to train full-time in athletics in 2022, with Julien Choffart as her coach.

 Career

 Lazraq-Klass recorded a new Pentathlon personal best score in Clermont of 4394 in January 2023.

 She recorded a new Heptathlon personal best in Montpellier when she recorded over 6000 points for the first time in May 2023.
 She was runner-up at the French national championships in the Heptathlon in Albi in July 2023 with a new personal best tally of 6153 points.
 She was selected to compete at the 2023 World Athletics Championships in Budapest in August 2023.
 She scored a new personal best score of 6179 points and finished twelfth overall.

 She won the French national championships in the Heptathlon in Oyonnax in May 2024 with a personal best tally of 6209 points.
 She was a silver medalist in the heptathlon at the 2024 European Athletics Championships in Rome, setting five individual personal bests during the competition, and scoring a total personal best of 6635 points.
 She competed in the heptathlon at the 2024 Summer Olympics in Paris, finishing in sixteenth place overall.

 She had a delayed start to her 2025 season, having to overcome a stress fracture to her heel, a tropical parasite, surgery on her right shoulder and plantar fasciitis.
 After returning to competition she scored 5,888 points for the heptathlon in Laval in July 2025.
 In September 2025, she completed the heptathlon at the 2025 World Championships in Tokyo, Japan, placing eighteenth.

+She won the pentathlon title at the 2026 French Indoor Athletics Championships in Aubiere, with a personal best tally of 4634 points.

+On 30 March 2026, the Athletics Integrity Unit announced that Lazraq-Khlass had been given a provisional suspension from athletics for anti-doping whereabouts failures.